Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

 ## 3. Perform manual product configuration operations

 Some products must be manually configured prior to the creation of CFS configurations and images.
 The "Install and Upgrade Framework" section of each individual product's installation documentation contains instructions for product-specific configuration, if any.
+Major changes may also be documented in the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_.
-The following highlights some of the areas that most often require manual configuration changes **but is not intended to be a comprehensive list.** Note that many of the configuration changes are only required for initial installation scenarios.
+The following highlights some of the areas that require manual configuration changes **but is not intended to be a comprehensive list.** Note that many of the configuration changes are only required for initial installation scenarios.

-- Products that most often require site customizations to Ansible content in VCS
 - COS
+  - Configure DVS and LNet with appropriate Slingshot settings
+  - Configure DVS and LNet for use on application nodes (this is a new procedure for this release)
+  - Enable site-specific file system mounts
+  - Set the COS root password in HashiCorp Vault
+- UAN
+  - Enable CAN, LDAP, and set MOTD
+  - Move DVS and LNet settings to COS branch
+  - Set the UAN root password in HashiCorp Vault
+- SHS
+  - Update release information in `group_vars` (done for each product release)
 - CPE
-  - Slingshot Host Software
+  - Enable previous CPE versions or alternate 3rd party products (optional, done for each product release)
-  - UAN
+- SDU
-  - Slurm and PBS workload managers
-- Initial install configuration changes (not required for upgrade scenarios)
+  - Configure SDU via `sdu setup`
 - SAT
   - Configure SAT authentication via `sat auth`
   - Generate SAT S3 credentials
   - Configure system revision information via `sat setrev`
-  - SDU
-    - Configure SDU via `sdu setup`
-  - COS
-    - Set the COS root password in HashiCorp Vault
-  - UAN
-    - Set the UAN root password in HashiCorp Vault

 Once this step has completed: